 Even small amounts can have a massive impact on your child’s future if you start early.

 Free Room and Board

-Help with Down Payment on a Home
+Help with a Down Payment on a Home

 The most affluent parents can help their kids with one of life’s biggest expenses – homeownership.
-Can you imagine how much easier purchasing a house would be if someone else gifted you the down payment?
-Bye-bye PMI, hello reasonable rates!

 The Privilege of Generational Wealth

 The harsh reality is that some of these methods of transferring wealth to the next generation are pipe dreams for many people.
 I’m sure parents the world over would love to be able to gift their children starter homes, but that’s not realistic for most of us.